Quick Start Guide

 Configuration Files

 The documentation will show the default values for configuration items in brackets, when they apply.
 Generally, it is not important which order options are specified in, nor is it important in what order the properties are specified within an option (unless otherwise noted).
-That being said, each property is processed in the order it is loaded, so if you redefine a property, it will overwrite previous definitions.
+That being said, each property is processed in the order it is loaded, so if you redefine a property, it will overwrite previous definitions (in most cases).
 In some cases, such as redefning pages and images, you'll be notified during the build process.
 In other cases, such as when configuring the header and footer, the contents will be appended.

 All configuration files use XML tags to define data.
 XML files are in plain-text, so you can edit them with any text editor.
 All configuration files must begin and end with the <Gigatrees> tag.